Skip to main content

 If the target file does not yet exist, an empty file with the target file name is created and then filled with the source file contents.
 If copying a source file to a target file which already exists, scp will replace the whole contents of the target file; this will take longer then needed and in this case we recommend the usage of rsync.

 Rsync is another option.
 Rsync can synchronize files and directories, it only transfers the differences between the source and the destination.
-Therefore it is recommended to use rsync for files and folders that already exist on the Phoenix but changed on your local system or when you have to restart the copy process because you lost the internet connection during the previous try.
+Therefore it is recommended to use rsync for files and folders that already exist on the Phoenix but changed on your local system.
+It is also recommended when you tried to copy something to the Phoenix but due to a loss of internet connection, it did not finish.
+In this case only a part of the files are transferred, to copy only the missing files, using rsync is the best choice.

 rsync -avz path/to/file username@phoenix.hlr.rz.tu-bs.de:/path/to/destinationfolder